hranatejpes/hranatejpes/README.md

 ## Hey! 👋 I'm Michal.

-I am a senior full-stack developer 💻 specializing in PHP (mainly WordPress and Nette Framework).
+I am a senior full-stack developer and software architect 💻 specializing in PHP (mainly WordPress and Nette Framework).
 I work full-remote, primarily as an external developer and IT consultant for digital agencies.

 Although PHP is my main focus, I'm skilled in a wide range of other technologies (front-end coding, server administration, etc.).